rp8081/Session-7/README.md

 #### How do we make same size ??

 <p>
-For example , let us consider layer 14 which has skip connections from 12,8,6,4,3 and 1.
+To undersatnd this , let us consider layer 14 which has skip connections from 12,8,6,4,3 and 1.
 Obviously there is direct connection from layer 13 as well .
 <p>

 <b> Original layers size <b>:-
 ![alt text](https://github.com/rp8081/Session-7/blob/master/table1.png)

+<p> Before concatenating  these layers ,  we have to make sure they all have same size. <p>